working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 ![](/img/blog/mqtt-event-bridge/success.png)

-I never bothered to store the credentials in a database, so it should be pretty safe to show you the password.

 The following is the output from pasting that mosquitto_sub command in my terminal.
 It shows that I first called my Swedish number and hanging up before it was actually ringing.

 ```json